Basars/preprocessors/README.md

                                      for segmentation models
-                        roi          Generate region-of-interest images that will be used as Dataset for classification models --jobs JOBS           Number of workers
+                        roi          Generate region-of-interest images that will be used as Dataset for classification models --new-shape NEW_SHAPE
+                        WxH.
+Resize the output image with desired width and height --jobs JOBS           Number of workers
 ```